markusmoenig/Eldiron/docs/index.md

 Join the community on [Discord](https://discord.gg/ZrNj6baSZU).

+## Eldiron Book

-Below on this page is an overview of the functionality of Eldiron.
-However I am creating a full set of documentation in the [Wiki](https://github.com/markusmoenig/Eldiron/wiki).
-Please refer to the Wiki for more detailed information, the Wiki will grow over time as more functionality is added.
+Below on this page is an overview of the functionality of Eldiron Creator.
+However I am currently working on the [Eldiron Book](https://book.eldiron.com).
+Please refer to the Book for more detailed information on the creator, the server and clients and the overall project.

 <!---
 I also try to maintain a development blog on [YouTube](https://www.youtube.com/channel/UCCmrO356zLQv_m8dPEqBUfA).